beedesk/dokku-buildpack-s3fs/README.md

 On a non-EC2 machine, mounting might take a good minute, so be patient.
 On a EC2, mounting takes only a few seconds.

 ## Catches
 Mounting `FUSE` drive requires root access (within the docker container).
 The deploy / run steps [buildstep](https://github.com/progrium/buildstep) happened to run as root (within the docker container) during the `.profile.d/` step.
 It is why this buildstep mounts the filesytem with `.profile.d/s3fs.sh` script generating during `bin/compile` phrase.
-In long run, I suspect the `.profile.d/` step might be stricken.
+In long run, I suspect the `.profile.d/` step might be tighten.

 I have only tested it on ubuntu 14.0 LTS.

-If you see erorr building the binaries, you might need to install some of the following libs with apt-get on the host machine.
+If you see an error building the binaries, you might need to install some of the following libs with apt-get on the host machine.

 ```bash
 cd << vagrant root >>    #